 The Tenga Iroha RIN is a helplessly adorable vibrator.
-Does it kind of a look like a over-sized board game piece?
+Does it kind of look like an over-sized board game piece?
 Yup.
 But so cute.

 Designed for clitoral stimulation, the Tenga Iroha RIN boasts a silky soft exterior and an incredibly cute design.
 The tall body peaks at a deliciously squishy spherical orb.
 That orb is so lovely to look at… I tell Mr. Ruby that it reminds me of a dollop of french vanilla ice-cream.

-I got mine in the “KOGANÉ” colour combination, which has a wheat-cream body and a deep golden yellow base (for those of you who don’t like yellow, it also comes in the AKANÉ shades of cream and raspberry).
+I got mine in the “KOGANÉ” colour combination, which has a wheat-cream body and a deep golden yellow base (for those of you who don’t like yellow, it also comes in:

-The appealing design, silky body and squishy head gives the overall affect of a delicate, dainty item.
+The appealing design, silky body and squishy head gives the overall effect of a delicate, dainty item.

 How to Use the Tenga Iroha RIN